adamiser/WebScraping/README.md

 The blog post featuring the work here is found [at this link](https://adamiser.github.io/stat386-projects/).

-This Github repo explores the collection of data from this website: https://population.un.org/dataportal.
+This Github repo explores the collection of data from [this website](https://population.un.org/dataportal).

 Their website features an interactive display to explore data on various characteristics of populations, such as fertility rate, life expectancy, net migration, etc. They also feature a public api to extract the raw data.
 This repo explores how to use this api to collect meaningful data which can then be used to perform your own analyses.
-The code is in part based on the instructions found on the website: https://population.un.org/dataportal/about/dataapi
+The code is in part based on the instructions found on the [website](https://population.un.org/dataportal/about/dataapi).

 I use packages "requests", "pandas", and "matplotlib" in my python code.